 Mark is involved in ongoing training and capacity-building efforts in various countries.
 He gives a twice-yearly talk to senior NATO officers and Foreign/Defence Ministry officials at the NATO Defence College in Rome, on the politics of the international financial system.
-He has done training courses for civil servants in Taiwan and Mexico on the European Union, and taught at both undergraduate and post-graduate levels in the USA, China, France, Cuba, Mexico, Slovenia, and others.
+He has done training courses for civil servants in Taiwan and Mexico on the European Union, and on globalization, and has taught at both undergraduate and post-graduate levels in the USA, China, France, Cuba, Mexico, Slovenia, and others.

 Mark produced a 10-minute video as an exercise, illustrating outsourcing as an element of globalisation.
 In the video, which was shown to students in our course International Cooperation in Europe and Beyond (and which won the 2010 Edinburgh University Students' Association award for Innovative Teaching), someone pretends to be a new lecturer from India, replacing Mark by video link in order to reduce costs to the University and ultimately to the students.
 Also posted is a short video explaining the rationale and including some of the out-takes and interviews with the director and the 'lecturer' from India.